UpasanaGhosh/UB-CSE-555-Pattern-Recognition/README.md

 #### Assignment 1: Bayesian Decision Theory and Fisher Digits
 We need to download and keep the MNIST digit dataset ready for the notebook to run.
+The data set is divided and named as follows:
+1. t10k-images-idx3-ubyte
+2. t10k-labels-idx1-ubyte
+3. train-images-idx3-ubyte
+4. train-labels-idx1-ubyte